"Bring out the candles, bring out the candles!" - Children sing this song in Hokkaido. What is its meaning and origin?|Domingo

 Writer Profile

-Hokkaido Tourism Camera Writer Team BuchiNeko
+Hokkaido Tourism Camera Writer Team Buchineko

-Team Buchi Neko has many connections to Hokkaido's tourist spots and facilities.
-There are many wonderful resources in Hokkaido that we take for granted when we live there.
-We will spread the word about the charms of this wonderful place.
+We are "Team Buchi Neko" and have many connections with Hokkaido's tourist spots and facilities.
+There are many wonderful resources in Hokkaido, even things that we take for granted when we live there.
+We will spread the charm of this wonderful Hokkaido.

 • 1